-If you have a CO leak, ask a suitably qualified engineer to inspect your cooking appliances, central heating and water heating appliances, to check they are safe.
+If you have a carbon monoxide leak, ask a suitably qualified engineer to inspect your cooking appliances, central heating and water heating appliances, to check they are safe.

 Treating carbon monoxide poisoning

 You will need oxygen therapy treatment in hospital if you have been exposed to a high level of carbon monoxide, or have symptoms that suggest exposure.

 Read more about how carbon monoxide poisoning is treated.

-The time it takes to recover depends on how much carbon monoxide you have been exposed to and how long you have been exposed to it for.
+The time it takes to recover depends on how much carbon monoxide you have been exposed to and how long you have been exposed to it.

-Between 10-15% of people who have severe carbon monoxide poisoning develop long-term complications such as damage to the brain or heart.
+Around 10-15% of people who have severe or life-threatening carbon monoxide poisoning develop long-term complications, such as damage to the brain or heart.